Car goes through guard rail and over escarpment near Sherman Access

-Hamilton police say they are investigating a Thursday morning crash on the Sherman Access after a car plunged 30 metres after smashing through a guardrail.
+Hamilton police say they are investigating a Thursday morning crash on the Sherman Access after a car plunged 30 metres through a guardrail.

 Hamilton fire says it got the call out to the Sherman Cut around 8 a.m. involving a vehicle over the escarpment.